JyotsnaGorle/htmlParserGo/readme.md

 ## HTML Parser using Golang and Go-templates

-A simple web application used to parse an html url for meta information.
+A simple web application used to parse a url for meta information in the html page.

-## Software requirements
+## Software specifications
+    * Runs a Golang server in the backend, and Golang templates for frontend.
 	* Recommended IDE Visual Studio Code.
     * Installed Golang in the machine.
     * Use the following [link](https://golang.org/doc/install) for Golang installation.